OsioLabs/gatsby-guides-styleguide/README.md

 # Gatsby Guides Styleguide
-This is a Gatsby site prototype that shows our visual style guide.
+This is a mock site that shows our visual style guide.
 We should like do something with it so we can see it.